alutov/nrf24le1-espnrf_gateway_and_remote_switch_for_livolo_etc/README.md

 the program code, but and reserve space for code updates and for 64 parameter names.
 I'm still testing the code.
 My clients control the air conditioner mitsubishi by “pressing” it on the on-off button, and 2 switches, livolo and maifom.
 Connection nrf to switches have made by 5 wires: nrf gnd <-> RF gnd, nrf vdd <-> RF +3v,  nrf p0.5(control) <-> RF DATA, p0.0(state1) <-> PIC 11 livolo(LED) or 11 maifom(control1), p0.1(state2) <-> PIC 5 livolo(LED) or 13 maifom(control2).
+See pictures in other folder.
 I haven’t done anything else in livolo yet, in maifom I increased the capacity before ams1117.